Recipe: Poached Rhubarb Royale

 Crème de Cassis has a bright, rich flavor that makes it a nuanced addition to any poaching liquid.
 Its deep red color gives fruits, like strawberries and blackberries, wonderful darkness and a terrific layer of flavor.
 No one can quite put their finger on the taste, but they know something fancy is going on in your dessert!

 The rest of the ingredients — dates, cherry jam, and the rhubarb itself — are not hard to find and make for a naturally sweetened, sublime rhubarb dish.
 It’s great for breakfast, mixed into a bowl of plain yogurt or oatmeal, and for dessert atop a scoop of vanilla ice cream.
 It may even be a nice complement to a pork or chicken dish, although I haven’t tried that.
 I’ve eaten it straight from the roasting pan and can attest to it being utterly perfect in its purest form!

-Pour the rhubarb into a 9x13-inch casserole dish, dot with butter, and sprinkle with a dash of salt.
-Cover with tin foil and bake for 20 to 25 minutes, testing for doneness.
+Pour the rhubarb into a 9x13-inch baking dish, dot with the butter, and sprinkle with a pinch of salt.
+Tightly cover with aluminum foil.

 Bake until the rhubarb is knife tender, 20 to 25 minutes.The rhubarb will create a lot of liquid, which is lovely served with the compote.
 Any extra liquid can be reduced in a saucepan over the stove to create a syrup that's delicious for cocktails or pancakes.

 Storage: Leftovers can be refrigerated in an airtight container for up to 1 week.